The Phantom of the Movies' Videoscope: Legacy

 Entertainment Weekly said the book The Phantom of the Movies' Videoscope "aims to separate the wheat from the chaff.
 A noble endeavor, to be sure — after all, filmmakers like Martin Scorsese, Jonathan Demme, James Cameron, and Ron Howard all got their start in this Hollywood basement — but Kane's wildly inconsistent critical eye (both Schwarzenegger's The Running Man and the out-of-place Apocalypse Now get 3 1/2 stars) makes the book more entertaining than useful."

 Kane appears in the 2015 Moe Howard documentary Hey Moe!
 Hey Dad!.
 As an exploitation-film authority, he has been quotes in The New York Times.
 In 2021, Kane was inducted posthumously into the Rondo Hatton Classic Horror Awards' Monster Kid Hall of Fame.

+The Phantom of the Movies' Videoscope Collection within the University of Pittsburgh Horror Studies Collection comprises the complete run of the magazine that has been digitized and made available online.

 Joe Kane

 Joe Kane started writing professionally while attending Queens College in New York City:

 After college, living in New York City's East Village, he wrote humorous pornographic stories for the periodicals Luv and Bang, and worked for three months as a file clerk at an insurance company.
 He began doing work for Screw X, a spin-off of Screw.
 The art directors, Larry Brill and Les Waldstein, left to found The Monster Times, which Kane called "sort of a Famous Monsters of Filmland filtered through an NYC underground attitude in an East Village Other vein."

 Kane joined the original editorial staff in 1972, and later than year became its editor in chief through its cancelation in 1976.
 He then became an editor at Screw.
 In 1984, at the suggestion of a New York Daily News editor, Susan Toepfer, Kane began reviewing genre movies for that newspaper, using the pen name, later his registered trademark, The Phantom of the Movies, with many reviews followed with a memorably laughable movie quote, under the subhead "Wish I'd Said That."
 He also wrote a companion column reviewing home video, "Mondo Video."
 In 1993, he began publishing the genre-film magazine The Phantom of the Movies' Videoscope.
 During a time of uncertainty over the future of the Daily News, Kane launched a spin-off newsletter.
 A mention of it in his column brought in some subscribers and "seed money to launch the newsletter, with the invaluable assistance of my wife (writer Nancy Naglin) and my writer friend Tim Ferrante, in early 1993.
 After 14 issues, we expanded to a magazine format."